nikhil-poudel/Ecommerce-UK/README.md

 The Python code used to clean, analyze, and transform the data can be found in the following notebook [HERE].

 ### Basic Overview of the Data
-The uncleaned and unaltered data can be found [HERE].

 The cleaned and transformed data can be found [HERE].